THE POETRY OF PORCELAIN

 Is porcelain a new material for you?

-What design idea is behind this plate?
+What is the design idea behind this plate?

 How did you implement the idea?

-Text: Heike Glasses
+Text: Heike Gläser

 Images: Jonas Lindstroem, PR, New Tendency